kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 losing information.
 Generally, all the steps happen in a single Job sync cycle.

-0. kube-apiserver adds the `batch.kubernetes.io/job-completion` finalizer
+0. kube-apiserver adds the `batch.kubernetes.io/job-completion` annotation
    to newly created Jobs.
+This annotation allows the distinction of new Jobs from Jobs that are already tracked with the legacy algorithm.
 1. The Job controller calculates the number of succeeded Pods as the sum of:
    - `.status.succeeded`,
    - the size of `job.status.uncountedTerminatedPods.succeeded` and